Main content start

 Postdoctoral Scholar, Earth and Planetary Sciences

-In addition, Amir collaborates on AI-driven optimization and design of processing operations under uncertainty, contributing to the sustainable development of critical mineral supply chains.
+In addition, Amir collaborates on AI-driven optimization and design of mineral processing operations under uncertainty.

-In addition, Amir collaborates on AI-driven optimization and design of processing operations under uncertainty, contributing to the sustainable development of critical mineral supply chains.
+In addition, Amir collaborates on AI-driven optimization and design of mineral processing operations under uncertainty.

 Education